Kralovice: Demographics

+Transport

+The I/27 road from Plzeň to Žatec passes through the town.

+Kralovice is the final station of the railway line from Prague via Rakovník.
+Historic trains run on it and it is only in operation during the summer tourist season on weekends.

 Sights

-The landmark of Kralovice is the Church of Saints Peter and Paul.
+The main landmark of Kralovice is the Church of Saints Peter and Paul.
 The originally Gothic church from the mid-14th century was rebuilt in the late Renaissance style in 1575–1581.
 Its chapel dates from 1868.

 The village of Mariánský Týnec is known for the former pilgrimage site of Mariánská Týnice.
 It is a Baroque complex formed by a monastery and the Church of the Annunciation.
 Today the monastery houses the Museum and Gallery of the Northern Plzeň Region.